Doctor of Philosophy (Theological Studies) Program

 Advanced Standing and Transfer Credit

 A request for advanced standing on the basis of previous graduate work (e.g., a completed ThM degree) should be made known to the program director prior to the annual fall/spring review toward the end of the first year of study.
-The maximum number of advanced standing hours granted in the PhD/THS program is 10 semester hours; the actual number of hours granted may be fewer depending on the nature of the graduate program and the courses taken.
+The maximum number of advanced standing units granted in the PhD/THS program is 6 units; the actual number of units granted may be fewer depending on the nature of the graduate program and the courses taken.
 The program director evaluates all past work and progress in the THS program and informs the Academic Doctoral Committee of the decision.
 Petitions made for advanced standing beyond what is normally allowed must be received by the Academic Doctoral Committee within the first two semesters after matriculation.
 Such petitions are exceptional and will be considered only in cases where previous course work has been completed in an academic doctoral program.

 Transfer credit is not normally given for PhD doctoral study except as planned in advance in consultation with the program director.